V-Squared/v2-Plan/system/reference.md

 ## Tip
 Most repositories use colons in the label name to structure groups.
 E.g. "sprint: now".
 This leads to hard to read URLS: ```https://github.com/V-Squared/V-Squared.github.io/labels/sprint%3A%20now```.
 Using dots gives you two benefits: First your label names are shorter: "sprint.now".
 Second your URL remains legible: ```https://github.com/V-Squared/V-Squared.github.io/labels/sprint.now```

+## Tip
+Name your labels so that the important labels are listed on top.
+GitHub displays labels in alphanumeric order.
+So choose your names accordingly.
+E.g. we grouped our labels into mandatory and optional and added "m." and "o." prefix to the label names.
+Mandatory labels are more important and are listed first.
+This is not by accident.
+We choose the names "mandatory" and "optional" so that the more imporant one is listed first in alphabetical order.

 # Navigation in Plan